 - How do I install and use Git?
 Git can be installed from the standard Linux repositories or on Windows/macOS using their respective installers.

 What is Git?

-Git is what is known as a distributed revision control system (DRCS) and uses snapshots as opposed to differences, which are used in standard VCS systems.
+Git is what is known as a distributed revision control system, and it uses snapshots as opposed to differences, which are used in standard version control systems.
 Instead of storing its data as a list of file-based changes, Git stores data as a set of snapshots within a miniature file system.
-As soon as a commit is made to a file within Git, it takes a snapshot and stores a reference to the snapshot--this makes the system more lightweight and the process of merging files and code much easier.
+As soon as a commit is made to a file within Git, it takes a snapshot and stores a reference to the snapshot–this makes the system more lightweight and the process of merging files and code much easier.